ITSawa/lite-chart-js/README.md

 elementId: The ID of the HTML element where the chart will be rendered. draw()
-Draws the chart based on the type specified.
+Draws the chart based on the type specified in the constructor.

 clearCanvas()
 Clears the canvas.

 getMaxValue()
-Gets the maximum value from the data set.
+Returns the maximum value from the data set.

 drawAxes()
 Draws the axes and grid lines for the chart.